Join us as we catch up with venture capitalists in the Columbia alumni network who are defining the next generation of investments.

 Our primary focus is on products/services that increase business and personal productivity, innovate supply chains, and reimagine wellness.
 We invest in seed stage companies that are post-launch, with at least 6 months of revenue and/or customer traction.
 We also participate in Series A rounds via co-investment with other like-minded funds and/or as a follow-ons to one of our previous investments.

 What made you interested in starting a fund?

-Less than 3% of female-led companies get funding and less than 4% of women are in senior roles in venture capital.
 The enormous gap in gender funding led me to believe there is an opportunity to help create value.

 In my experience, diverse founding teams produce equal and/or better results than their homogenous counterparts.
 Simply put, diverse founding teams are an undervalued asset class, and focusing on this area yields positive returns while having a transformative impact.
 Additionally, by having an early stage focus, Purple Sage Ventures can provide strategic guidance, input, and support during an incredibly chaotic and crucial phase.

 What is an emerging trend or investment area that’s particularly exciting to you right now?

 Supply chain management is shifting from a linear model towards a more connected network to better coordinate supply, demand, inventory, and capacity data.
 Companies want more visibility and flexibility: Recent pandemic-era disruptions highlight the need for technology that can ensure business continuity to avoid potential interruptions.